Ronaldo banned from making his Saudi debut against Musona's Al Taai - Soccer24

-Cristiano Ronaldo has reportedly been banned from making his Al-Nassr debut against Al-Taai on Thursday.
+Cristiano Ronaldo will not make his Al-Nassr debut gainst Al-Taai this afternoon.

-Ronaldo was unveiled on Tuesday and expected to make his debut for the Saudi side tomorrow night against Knowledge Musona’s club.
+Ronaldo was unveiled on Tuesday and expected to make his debut for the Saudi side today against Knowledge Musona’s club.

 The Portugal international was found guilty of improper and violent conduct after he smashed an Everton fan’s phone from his hand after United lost a match at Goodison Park last April.